globulus/simi/README.md

 6. Dictionaries/Maps/Hashes
 7. Static classes

-The underlying class for objects is the open Stdlib class $Object.
+The underlying class for objects is the open Stdlib class Object.
 It contains a large number of (mostly native) methods that allow the objects that facilitate their use in any of the purposes in the list above.

 Objects can be *mutable* or *immutable*:
 * You can change the values of fields of mutable objects, including deleting them (by setting to nil).
 You may introduce new fields to mutable objects.